cpwo-ou/ontology-online-harms/co-creation-process/personas/Esmeralda/README.md

 ---
-component-id: Chloe
+component-id: Esmeralda
-name: “Chloe”
+name: “Esmeralda”
 type: Persona
 streams:
- - law
+ - future of responsible tech
 ---

-# Chloe
+# Esmeralda

 ## Name
-Chloe
+Esmeralda

 ## Age
-40
+30

 ## Occupation
-Lawyer
+Software developer

 ## Interests

-- Chloe is a lawyer who specialises in technology law and human rights.
+- Esmeralda wants to produce a guideline of best practices for developing responsible technology (software) in a company specialised in health solutions.